 Briefly, goals saved above expected (GSAx) is a new statistic used to evaluate goaltenders and helps account for the difference in their quality of workload.
 All shots are not created equal – think of a shot from the point compared to a shot from the slot – and GSAx uses expected goals to gauge how well a goalie is performing relative to the cumulative quality of shots they may face.

 Before we set out to the rankings, some parameters for inclusion on this list should be established.
-A goalie’s workload is an important factor to consider when attempting to crown the best goaltender of any given season.
-Consequently, netminders must play in over half of their team’s games to merit consideration for these rankings.
+Considering a goalie’s workload is important when attempting to crown the best goaltender of any given season.
+Consequently, netminders must play in at least half of their team’s games to merit consideration for these rankings.

 Latest News & Highlights